 Scott Williams -

-I didn’t come back to archery until my daughter was around 12 herself, after a have ago, she loved it and so it became our ‘dad and daughter’ thing.
-We sailed through the beginner’s course - she went to recurve, and I went for a Grozer Scythian bow - learning thumb ring through joining the SPTA (Society for the Promotion of Traditional Archery) competing at Roving Marks, Field, Flight, Popinjay, Surs, and horse(less)back archery.
-Eventually I heard about Dunster (a large South West meet) and its Longbow Day and sold my Scythian to buy a longbow.
-For a few years I was untouchable indoors and outdoors locally, until a shoulder injury clipped my wings.
-Since, then I’ve had my moments, but I’m mainly shooting these days to put the word ‘company’ in company of archers.
+I didn’t come back to archery until my Forties, when my daughter went to a have ago, loved it and wanted to learn to shoot, so it became our ‘dad and daughter’ thing.
+We sailed through the beginners course - she went to recurve, and i plumped for a Grozer Scythian bow - learning thumb ring through joining the SPTA (Society for the Promotion of Traditional Archery) where I loved all the different traditional competitions - Roving Marks, Field, Flight, Popinjay, Surs, horse(less)back archery, and studied the Way of Archery.

 Get the latest news and offers straight to your inbox.